Ostalgie: Effects

 After the fall of the Berlin Wall in 1989 and the following German reunification a year later, many of the symbols of the German Democratic Republic were swept away.
 The process of unification gave rise to feelings of resentment and nostalgia amongst former GDR citizens.
-They felt short-changed by a unification process which they equated to a colonial take over.
+They felt short-changed by a unification process which they equated to a colonial takeover.
 One particular focus of Ostalgie centred around unemployment.
 Officially, unemployment had not existed in the GDR, but this employment security disappeared with reunification and unemployment became endemic at around 20% of the workforce.
-The social security provided by the work place in the GDR was a great focus of Ostalgia.
+The social security provided by the workplace in the GDR was a great focus of Ostalgia.
 Kolinsky presents reunification as characterised by Easterners' disaffection.
 The mass experience of unemployment emerged as a key tenet of a re-forged East German identity based on the collective experience of employment-loss and the perceived economic destruction of their region.
 Subsequently, many constructed a retrospective image of the GDR as a stable and caring environment.
 Unification was felt to have been to their disadvantage and to have isolated them as second-class citizens.

 Reunification presented a particular challenge to women.
 This was particularly true for working women who had enjoyed organised healthcare and equal pay in the GDR and who faced the greatest unemployment post-Wende.
 Approximately 70% of East German women lost their job after 1990.
 Women were laid off faster than men, as well as suffering the consequences of the collapse of state-run childcare facilities and traditional ideals of female domesticity and consumerism were reinvoked, having been challenged by the state in the GDR.

 Ostalgie was also felt for commodities of the GDR.
 Almost all GDR brands of products disappeared from the stores and were replaced by Western products.
 However, after some time many Eastern Germans began to miss certain aspects of their former lives (like culture or the known brand marks).
 Ostalgie particularly refers to the nostalgia for aspects of regular daily life and culture in the former GDR, which disappeared after reunification.